ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 The `group_read_only` role, which is equivalent to MongoDB's [Project Read Only role](https://docs.opsmanager.mongodb.com/current/reference/user-roles/#Project-Read-Only), can view most components, including activity, operational data, Ops Manager users, and Ops Manager User roles.
 This user cannot modify or delete anything. `group_read_only` users also do not have access to view data in the Ops Manager UI.

 To create these roles, input the respective parameter within the `user_type` using the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#createdatabaseuser).

+If you are using the CLI, you can assign a role by appending the `-r` flag to the `user-create` command in the above example.

 For more information on roles with Ops Manager, see MongoDB's [Ops Manager Roles](https://docs.opsmanager.mongodb.com/current/reference/user-roles/).
 {: .tip}